xharaken/john-law-coin/README.md

 ## Step 2

 Open a [wallet](https://xharaken.github.io/john-law-coin/wallet/wallet.html) from your browser and enjoy!
-See [this page](./HowToUseWallet.md) to learn how to use the wallet.
+See [how to use the wallet](./HowToUseWallet.md).

 ## Step 3